ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 After the modifications, upload `.nfc` file back to Flipper.
 In NFC app, you can read the info part from the tag, and see if it correctly has NDEF data.

-If you are interested, NDEF protocol is very backwards compatible, and you can use the original 1.0 standard version from 2006, which is publicly available [here](https://freemindtronic.com/wp-content/uploads/2022/02/NFC-Data-Exchange-Format-NDEF.pdf), for example, to see what happens on NDEF in byte level.

 ### Return:
 1. A short report describing how you performed the exercise (including code)